 Vacationers originally focused on tennis, but today the region bursts at the seams with golf courses, kept green in the desert with water from a vast aquifer.
 The city is an outpost for second homes of residents of the metropolitan sprawl nearer the coast (Los Angeles, San Diego and Orange counties), and the population nearly doubles during winter as they migrate eastward.
 Along with shopping and dining, sun-soaked recreation is the focus here, and the improbably green golf courses and sky-blue swimming pools attract throngs of visitors.

-I highly recommend booking a private tour of Palm Springs’ modern architecture with the personable Michael Stern (Tel.
-904-0904).
+We highly recommend booking a private tour of Palm Springs’ modern architecture with the personable Michael Stern of the Modern Tour.
 He took us into strikingly designed private homes normally closed to the public and encouraged us to look at more-familiar city landmarks, such as the visitors center and art museum, in a new light, pointing out elegant details we would otherwise have missed.

 Fans of midcentury-modern design will love to stroll Palm Springs’ Uptown Design District.
 Heading out from the Palm Canyon Theatre on North Palm Canyon Drive, you will find boutiques and galleries with furniture, art, books and clothing, as well as coffee shops and restaurants.
 Memorable shops from our most recent visit were Christopher Anthony Ltd., Just Fabulous and Trina Turk.